My Friend, Dr. Jekyll

 My Friend, Dr. Jekyll (Il mio amico Jekyll), is a 1960 Italian comedy film directed by Marino Girolami.
 It is a parody of the Robert Louis Stevenson's 1886 novella Strange Case of Dr Jekyll and Mr Hyde.

+The film deals with the concept of a mind swap.
+A professor uses a mind swap technique to transfer his own mind to the body of a tutor.
+A later attempt to return the body to its original owner results in the professor's mind inhabiting the body of a monkey.

 Plot summary

 In 20th century Italy, Giacinto Floria is a tutor in a rehabilitation center for former prostitutes.
-Floria is kidnapped each night by Professor Fabius who transfers his mind into Floria's making him a crazed sex fiend.
-A detective later discovers this is happening and frees Floria from her kidnapper while the Professor mind ends up within the body of a monkey at a zoo.
+Floria is kidnapped each night by Professor Fabius who transfers his mind into Floria's, making him a crazed sex fiend.
+A detective later discovers this is happening and frees Floria from his kidnapper while the Professor's mind ends up within the body of a monkey at a zoo.